abhishekpattajoshi/Road_Accident_Analysis/README.md

 - Monthly trend showing comparison of casualties for Current Year and Previous Year
 - Casualties by Road Type for Current year
 - Current year casualties by Area/Location and by Day & Night
-- Total casualties and Toatal accidents by location
+- Total casualties and Total accidents by location

 ## Data Processing
 - We created calendar table where we extracted dates, year, month and then merged the table with main table